replit/kaboom/gloo/README.md

+# gloo

-gloo is a cross-platform + web-native JavaScript multimedia library use the same JS code to run graphics applications / games on natively in your browser, also natively on your OS (macOS, Windows, Linux, iOS, Android)
+a cross-platform + web-native JavaScript multimedia library

+use the same JS code to run graphics applications / games natively in your browser, also natively on your OS (macOS, Windows, Linux, iOS, Android)

 ## example
 ```js